 This includes ‘grandfathered’ vessels which to date have been surveyed in accordance with the National Standards for the Administration of Marine Safety (NSAMS) 4, the USL Code or other survey processes.
 From 1 July 2018, these vessels will need to be surveyed in line with the new requirements.

-These changes implement the outcomes of the Decision Regulation Impact Statement (RIS)—Survey under the National System for Domestic Commercial Vessels, which better align survey requirements for domestic commercial vessel with the risk of individual vessels.
+These changes implement the outcomes of the Decision Regulation Impact Statement (RIS)—Survey under the National System for Domestic Commercial Vessels (PDF ), which better align survey requirements for domestic commercial vessel with the risk of individual vessels.

 Read more about the survey regime changes from 1 July.